jcs-legacy/blog/content/posts/Editor/Emacs Eask 101/index.en.md

 tree /f
 ```

-The project structure look like this:
+The project structure looks like this:

 ```
 │   .dir-locals.el